benjamin-allevius/scanstatistics/README.md

 Feedback
 ========

 If you think this package lacks some functionality, or that something needs better documentation, I happily accept feedback either here at GitHub or via email at <benjak@math.su.se>.
-I'm also very interested applying the methods in this package (current and future) to new problems, so if you know of any suitable public datasets, please tell me!
+I'm also very interested in applying the methods in this package (current and future) to new problems, so if you know of any suitable public datasets, please tell me!
 A dataset with a multivariate response (e.g. multiple counter variables) would be of particular interest for some of the scan statistics that will appear in future versions of the package.

 References
 ==========